tian1327/SWAT/dataset.md

 |–– fgvc-aircraft/
 |–– eurosat/
 |–– dtd/

+$RETRIEVED/
+|–– semi-aves/
+|–– flowers102/
+|–– fgvc-aircraft/
+|–– eurosat/
+|–– dtd/
 ```

+Update the `config.yml` with the path to the datasets and retrieved data.

 If you have some datasets already installed somewhere else, you can create symbolic links in `$DATA/dataset_name` that point to the original data to avoid duplicate download.